iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Convergence Rate Lower Bound for S-CVX Func.md

 **Remarks**

 This lower bound provided by Nesterov is more straightforward than the case for Lipschitz Smooth function.
-It's simply saying that there eixsts a function for all algorithms such that the optimal value is bounded from below, for all iterations value $k \in \mathbb N$.
+It's simply saying the existence of some functions for all algorithms such that the optimal value is bounded from below, for all iterations value $k \in \mathbb N$.

 ---
-#### **Invstigating a Special Function**
+#### **Investigating a Special Function**

 We choose $f \in \mathcal F^{\infty, 1}_{\mu, Q_f}$, which is a strongly convex function, and let $A\in l^2 \times l^2$ be an infinite sized matrix in $l^2$ sequence space.
 Suppose that $A = \text{tridiag}(-1, 2, -1)$, then we define and derive